-This is probably due to the fact that the spectral-emission models use the emission lines also to recover the thermal distribution of the gas.
+Regarding the systems that deviate from the Log-Normal distribution, it appears that they get rejected due to their poor goodness-to-fit.
+It is evident that the spectral-emission model's parametrisation is not able to fully capture their temperature distribution, leading to poor fits, despite the increased number of counts.
+On the other hand, the rejection of the metal poor population is due to the fact that the spectral-emission models use the emission lines also to recover the temperature distribution of the gas.
 Whereas the shape of the continuum is a reliable diagnostic of the ICM's bulk temperature, for plasma with temperatures higher than 2~keV, the emission-line ratios trace the presence of cooler or hotter gas, constraining the width of the distribution.
-However, if clusters have low elemental abundances, they will return low numbers of counts in spectral lines irrespective of the longer exposures, and in turn the modelling will be unable to provide any meaningful constraints on the width of the thermal distribution, leading to their rejection.
+However, if clusters have low elemental abundances, they will return low numbers of counts in spectral lines irrespective of the longer exposures, and in turn the modelling will be unable to provide any meaningful constraints on the width of the temperature distribution, leading to their rejection.

-Overall this indicates that even the more accurate assumption of a Log-Normal temperature distribution is not a sufficient representation of the properties of the ICM, as predicted by TNG-Cluster, both for its thermal and more importantly its chemical structure.
-This highlights the limitations of current spectral emission models and the need for more sophisticated descriptions of the intrinsic properties of the gas in order to better understand the ICM.
+Overall this indicates that even the more accurate assumption of a temperature distribution is not a sufficient representation of the properties of the ICM, as predicted by TNG-Cluster, both for its thermal and more importantly its chemical structure.
+This highlights the limitations of current spectral-emission models and the need for more sophisticated descriptions of the intrinsic properties of the gas in order to better understand the ICM.